 Scrum allows for productive and efficient product delivery with the most value provided possible.
 It divides work into back-to-back sprints which are 2-4 week periods of time.

 To support this fast-paced value delivery, Scrum includes 5 core events(=meetings) that happen throughout the sprint.
-A sprint review meeting is one of those events and today we will tell you all about it.
+A sprint review meeting is one of those events, along with daily standup and backlog refinement, and today we will tell you all about it.

 What is a sprint review?

 The sprint review meeting is one of the key 5 Scrum meetings, all of which are an essential part of the Scrum Agile methodology.